 Table Of Contents:

-Why You Should Start a Tarot Journal
+Why You Should Start A Daily Tarot Journal

 We all have something that nags at us that we want answers to.
 A tarot journal will help you tap into your subconscious and get some much needed answers.
 They can give us a new perspective on how we might approach the situation in our life.